jhudsl/Documentation_and_Usability/docs/04-good_documentation.md

 ### How-to examples <img src="resources/images/how-to.png" width="8%">

-A set of How-to examples will demonstrate step-by-step the most common uses for your tool after they have completed the Getting Started steps.
+A set of How-to examples are like a cookbook of recipes that will demonstrate step-by-step the most common uses for your tool after they have completed the getting started steps.

+- The most common use cases of your tool are shown step-by-step
-- Every step is specifically provided by code (or by screenshots in the case of a GUI).
+- Each step is clearly provided and explained.
 - Any data needed to run the example is provided.
-- Common pitfalls and nuances of the tool that you may encounter when running the examples are explained in context.
+- Example code is written with teaching in mind.

 ### Reference guides <img src="resources/images/ref-guide.png" width="8%">